HaloHasAwaken/TicTacToe/README.md

-This is a tictactoe game take turns with the A.I.
+This is a simple Tic-Tac-Toe game take turns with the A.I.
-Choose whether you want to be x or o
+Choose whether you want to be X or O
-Plot your points related to the grid to occupy
+Plot your points related to the grid to occupy a spot

-P.S.
-This is my first java project made in visual studio - bluej kept freezing randomly
+This is my first Java project made in visual studio - bluej kept freezing randomly